Coronavirus Pandemic Information

 Contact your airline directly

-Many airlines have offered refunds for travel to and from mainland China, and some are also offering refunds and waived cancellation fees to other countries in relation to Coronavirus.
 When you purchase a flight, an airline is responsible for getting you to your destination.
 All your usual consumer rights apply when you purchase domestic flights and international flights departing Australia or New Zealand.

 Speak with your cruise company

 With known cases of Coronavirus onboard a cruise ship, cruise lines have swiftly reacted to the outbreak and started implementing their own precautions and policies.
-Many cruise lines have cancelled or altered scheduled itineraries and have issued statements to the effect that guests on cancelled cruises will receive full refunds.

 Check your details